Walks and Talks at Glen Villa Art Garden

 A country property located on the traditional territory of the Abenaki, this lakeside treasure weaves formal and wild gardens, ponds and cascades, tranquil walks, sculptures, Asian artifacts and art installations into a rich tapestry of experiences.
 Explore ideas about history, memory and our relationship to the land as you walk through themed garden rooms, fields and forests.

 Located in North Hatley, Quebec, this extraordinary 750-acre property was acquired by Patterson and Norman Webster in 1996.
-The garden is open on Open Garden days and to seminars and tours by prior arrangement.
+The garden is open to seminars and tours by prior arrangement.
 Patterson is also available to present one of her lively talks about gardens, landscape design and art.

 Praise for the garden